Beyond variance reduction: Understanding the true impact of baselines on policy optimization: Two-armed bandit theory

 \section{Two-armed bandit theory}

 In this section, we expand on the results for the two-armed bandit.
 First, we show that there is some probability of converging to the wrong policy when using natural policy gradient with a constant baseline.
 Next, we consider all cases of the perturbed minimum-variance baseline ($b = b^* + \epsilon)$ and show that some cases lead to convergence to the optimal policy with probability 1 while others do not.
 In particular there is a difference between $\epsilon < -1 $ and $\epsilon > 1$, even though these settings can result in the same variance of the gradient estimates.
-Additionally, we prove that the vanilla policy gradient results in convergence in contrast to the natural policy gradient.
-Finally, we show that using importance sampling with natural policy gradient also leads to convergence to the optimal policy with as long as the behaviour policy does not become deterministic too quickly.
+Finally, we prove that the vanilla policy gradient results in convergence in probability to the optimal policy regardless of the baseline, in contrast to the natural policy gradient.